December 28, 2020

 Use your personal connections to find a doctor to shadow.
 We always recommend that you ask your family physician and anyone that you know first.
 Given that you’re younger, you’ll have a higher chance of finding the right opportunity if the physician knows you already, or you have someone who can vouch for you.

-If you are in high school and would like to get doctor shadowing experience, please consider one of our programs.
+If you have been asking can a high school student shadow a doctor, we hope you consider one of our programs.
 You can find all the information here.